binojvr/rs-yf/README.md

-# rs-yf
- RSI strategy usinG yahoo finance
+# RSI strategy Using Yahoo finance